 - Protecting people from discrimination, including LGBTQ people, is about treating others as we want to be treated.
 Even though we may have different beliefs, what’s most important is focusing on what we have in common—taking pride in our work, respecting our neighbors, and giving back to our communities.

 - All hardworking people should have the opportunity to earn a living and provide for themselves and their families.
 Nobody should have to live in fear of being fired for reasons that have nothing to do with their job performance.
 Employees should be judged on their qualifications, experience, and the job they do—nothing more, nothing less.

 Good for Business and the Economy

-For the majority of Fortune 500 companies – 75% according to the Human Rights Campaign – 17 states, and hundreds of local municipalities, comprehensive nondiscrimination policies have helped create diverse, productive workplaces that are competitive in a global marketplace.
+Nondiscrimination policies that cover LGBTQ Americans–which already exist in the majority of Fortune 500 companies, 20 states, and hundreds of local municipalities across the country–have helped create diverse, productive workplaces that are competitive in a global marketplace.
 America’s largest employers know these policies are simply good for business.

 Because so few people personally know a transgender person, it can be hard to understand what it means to be transgender.
-A transgender person is someone whose body doesn’t match who they know they are on the inside.
-Many transition and live as the gender they have always known themselves to be.
-Some transgender people, due to fear or because of unfair laws, are unable to be who they are.
-Like all of us, transgender people work hard to earn a living and meet their responsibilities.
-Updating the law will give people, including those who are transgender, a fair opportunity to provide for themselves and their family and build a better life.View PDF Version
+A transgender person is someone whose sex at birth is different than who they know they are on the inside, and so they transition to live as the gender they have long known themselves to be.
+Like all of us, our transgender neighbors work hard to earn a living and meet their responsibilities.
+Updating these protections will give all Americans, including those who are transgender, an opportunity to provide for themselves and their families and build a better life.View PDF Version